Nicolasopf/Tools/README.md

-# Tools for a new machine:
+# Tools for a new machine.

+## Commands and other Interesting stuff
 ## Command to reduce the resolution of a video
 This keeps the aspect radio and the quality while reducing the resolution.